reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 file "reduce.el" (or compile it first and load "reduce.elc").
 This should give you a fairly standard running REDUCE process, but remember that input is currently via the minibuffer.
-ESL REDUCE accepts input in either lower or upper case but currently outputs in upper case only (except that strings retain their input case).
+ESL REDUCE accepts input in either lower or upper case and currently outputs in lower case by default (except that strings retain their input case).

 If you terminate ESL REDUCE (or it is terminated by Emacs), it is really only suspended unless you terminate Emacs and you can re-enter